Nachtfeuer/covid19/README.md

   --help                      Show this message and exit.
 ```

+Hints:

-Hint: The default for cache file looks (of course) on your machine differently.
+ - The default for cache file looks (of course) on your machine differently.
+ - you can define **--country=all** to the see aggregated data for
+   all countries.

 ## Links